 Her dissertation explains about the foundations of thrivability and why this should become our focus instead of sustainability.
 The importance of evolutionary coherence and how this emerges from the cosmological architecture of living systems.
 The 5 Future Archetypes and the Thrivability Pattern.
 Why it is crucial to know the difference between systemic thrivability barriers that emerge from mechanistic growth archetypes, and systemic boundaries that emerge from the regulation of the interdependencies of living systems.

 Anneloes received her degree of Doctor from the School of Business and Economics, Maastricht University, the Netherlands, where she conducted her Ph.D. as external researcher at the Maastricht Sustainability Institute (formerly ICIS).
 Her dissertation is gaining international traction for the innovative guidance it provides through its Transition Plan for a Thrivability Civilisation, and for addressing the systemic thrivability barriers of our sustainability crisis.
 To learn more about these living system principles and applications, watch the video below.

 Unless we learn how to create our societal systems from the evolutionary archetypes of healthy living systems, we will continue to design for death and collapse.

 The Earth Song

 We are currently seeking funding for this project to film people's contributions, and to develop the technology for making it possible for everyone around the world to add their voices and instruments.
 Please reach out to us if you are able to provide support.
-You can listen to a sample of The Earth Song here below.

 The Future Humans Game